How to remember like Sherlock Holmes | Blog Post by Rob Crews

 The method, to briefly explain, involves linking every item that needs to be remembered to a physical location.
 Each physical location is a place in your ‘mind palace’ — an actual building (it could be more simple than a palace, such as your own house) that you know very well.

 You create vivid images to represent the items to be remembered and ‘place’ the item in a specific location in the building.
 When you need to remember the items, you can recall them in order by ‘walking through’ the building in your mind.

 The idea is to use your spatial recognition to assist in remembering random items.
 We’ve evolved to be pretty great at navigating familiar terrains and buildings — before maps existed, being able to find your way home could have meant the difference between life and death.

 The memory palace, in theory, allows us to use this innate ability that we possess to remember lists of items, random digits or pretty much anything else that we like.

-The first thing that I discovered was that the Method of Loci (and other similar mnemonic techniques) are most definitely not modern inventions.
+The Method of Loci (and other similar mnemonic techniques) are most definitely not modern inventions.